markfinger/assembla/README.md

 ###Space.tickets
 Returns a list of all [Ticket](#ticket) instances inside the Space.
-Tickets can be [filtered](#filtering-objects-with-keyword-arguments) using keyword arguments.
+Keyword arguments can be provided to [filter](#filtering-objects-with-keyword-arguments) the results.
 ###Space.milestones
 Returns a list of all [Milestone](#milestone) instances inside the Space.
-Milestones can be [filtered](#filtering-objects-with-keyword-arguments) using keyword arguments.
+Keyword arguments can be provided to [filter](#filtering-objects-with-keyword-arguments) the results.
 ###Space.components
 Returns a list of all [Component](#component) instances inside the Space.
-Tickets can be [filtered](#filtering-objects-with-keyword-arguments) using keyword arguments.
+Keyword arguments can be provided to [filter](#filtering-objects-with-keyword-arguments) the results.
 ###Space.users
 Returns a list of all [User](#user) instances with access to the Space.
-Users can be [filtered](#filtering-objects-with-keyword-arguments) using keyword arguments.
+Keyword arguments can be provided to [filter](#filtering-objects-with-keyword-arguments) the results.

 Here is an example which prints a report of all the tickets in a Space which have the status 'New' and belong to a milestone called 'Alpha Release':